-- 1. A minimum grade of 'C' in CF/PY120 The Child (Elementary, Early, and Exceptional) or PY222 Development of the Adolescent (Middle and Secondary) - 2.
-One of the following options:
+- A minimum grade of 'C' in CF/PY120 The Child (Elementary, Early, and Exceptional) or PY222 Development of the Adolescent (Middle and Secondary) - 2.
+A minimum grade of 'B' in ED280 Introduction to Education as a Profession or ME222 Principles of Teaching Music.